 - Be careful of sunlight – as sun exposure makes it worse be sure to cover up and use a good quality sunscreen at all times.

 - Use a good concealer – don’t like it?
 Hide it!
-Use both a good concealer and foundation designed for skin issues
+Use both a good concealer and foundation designed for blemish cover-up.

-Other treatments such as chemical peels and microdermabrasian are best avoided during pregnancy and breastfeeding, so if your melasma is still there following the birth of your baby please speak with your doctor or a dermatologist.
+Other treatments such as chemical peels and microdermabrasion are best avoided during pregnancy and breastfeeding, so if your melasma is still there following the birth of your baby, please speak with your doctor or a dermatologist.

 Mum-of-two Zoe Foster Blake (pictured above) shared how she was dealing with the pesky melasma during her second pregnancy with newborn baby Rudy.
 Her secret?
 A kick-ass make-up supply, regular Omnilux (LED lamp) sessions, lactic peels and something we’d never heard of: dermaplaning (professional face-shaving of the tiny fine face hairs with a single blade).